cloudentity/acp-theme/README.md

 ```

 > **Note:** `SERVER_ID` refers to the ID of the workspace to which you intend to bind your theme.

+The `THEME_DIR` value indicates which directory should be used as the local source of the templates when 'upsert' commands are used.
+When creating a custom theme, it is possible to leave the default theme unedited as a reference, and set up a custom theme directory with a copy of the whole theme (or containing only a subset of templates to be altered, as long as the directory structure matches that of the default theme).
+In this case, change the value of `THEME_DIR` to the path of your custom directory.
+For example, this could be something like `my-custom-themes/demo-theme-1`, where `my-custom-themes` is located in the project root, and with `demo-theme-1` containing the `pages` and `shared` directories, etc.

 To test that the makefile is working, you can do `make list-base-templates` to query ACP:
 ```